We at the Nzeru Foundation wish to harness the wisdoms of the world to assist Africans to educate other Africans. Why do we want to do this?

 Our goal is to work with local communities in South Eastern Africa in fostering sustainable education and development for the benefit not only of children but also adults.
 To see how the Nzeru Foundation wishes to do this with your help please explore our website.
 Please click on the YouTube icon and see our most recent videos from Ib Meyer’s trip to Salima, Malawi.

-In March while I (Ib Meyer) was in Malawi staying at Kuti Game Ranch in Salima district, Malawi, I spoke with the staff.
+In March while I was in Malawi staying at Kuti Game Ranch in Salima district, Malawi, I spoke with the staff.
 The national staff were attempting to translate and create materials in Chichewa for visitors (local school children) to the Game Ranch.
-They were borrowing a laptop of a volunteer from the United States.
-I spoke with Director Patrick Magombo and we decided that we would donate one of the computers that the Wynn and Carol Laidig Foundation had so graciously given to Emmanuel School.
+They were borrowing the laptop of a volunteer from the United States.
+I spoke with Director Patrick Magombo of Emmanuel Schools and we decided that we would donate one of the computers that the Wynn and Carol Laidig Foundation had so graciously donated.